-Grace Millane murder trial: Parents at court as Crown opens case
+Grace Millane murder trial: Cop describes West Auckland bush 'gravesite' where body found

 The court heard the accused recalled to his date a story of a man who was imprisoned for manslaughter after he was having "kinky or rough sex but that it all went wrong".

-McCoubrey said the woman, who will give evidence later in the trial, recalled the accused being calm and believed the alleged killer may have been "testing out a version of events that he may later have to rely on later".
+McCoubrey said the woman, who will give evidence later in the trial, recalled the accused being calm and the Crown believed the alleged killer may have been "testing out a version of events that he may later have to rely on later".

 During the opening address, the accused killer – dressed in a white shirt and blue suit – sat silently in the dock and at times looked at those in the public gallery.